The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 This new style was termed bop or bebop.
 Bebop created a medium in which black consciousness could develop freely without meddling from the white establishment.
 The seeds that were sown in this musical style would produce rebellious generations of African-Americans for decades to come.

-One of them was a young man named Jack Kerouac, who aspired to be a novelist and find a new form of literary expression.
-Kerouac, who lived near Harlem, had the chance to experience bebop during the early years and found it a source of inspiration.
+Kerouac, who lived near Harlem, had the chance to experience bebop during the early years and found it a source of great inspiration.

 He regarded the bebop musicians as spiritual guides.
 Artists who were paving a new spiritual way.
 Kerouac wanted to bring their spirit into literature, to write in the way that they played.
 But Kerouac could not find a way to do so, at least not until 1944, the year he met two people with which he could form his own jam session.